appdrop/page_progress/README.md

 # Page progress

-That bookmarklet will show reading progress in the title bar and update it on scroll.
+This bookmarklet will show reading progress in the title bar and update it on scroll.
 Readable source code in `index.js`

 ![screenshot](screenshot.png)